-On our second day visiting the national parks in this area. we started quite early in Kings Canyon as we stayed in lodging in Fresno the night before.
-(Since Sequoia and Kings are located right next to each other).
-It was a beautiful morning as we made our way in and around Kings Canyon National Park.
+On our second day visiting the national parks in this area, we started early in Kings Canyon.
+Our lodging for the night is in Fresno (Since Sequoia and Kings are located right next to each other).
+It was a beautiful morning as we make our way in and around Kings Canyon National Park.

 Fallen Monarch Tree

-Take a look at the above photos and compare the fallen Monarch to the black and white photo taken around 1900.
-It is an amazing feeling walking through this fallen tree as it lay here just the same as it did back in the early 1900s.
+Compare the fallen Monarch photo to the black and white photo taken around 1900.
+It is amazing walking through this fallen tree as it lay here just the same as it did back in the early 1900s.
 (See the black and white photo info display photo, Life after Death) Sequoias can avoid decay even for thousands of years fallen on a forest floor.
 Take a walk through the center of the fallen Monarch here in the video below.
 Click here.

 Another point of interest is an incredible overlook we stumbled upon on our drive down to Hume Lake that offers stunning views of the canyon below and impressive landscapes.

-Unfortunately, disappointment is all we can say because of the hazy smokey skies continue to linger all around us during this particular weekend.
+Unfortunately, the hazy smokey skies continue to linger all around us during this particular weekend.
 Although we feel a bit disappointed, we refuse to allow this to put a damper our visit!

 As we went further into the park, we came upon Hume Lake.
-This lake is a smaller lake and camping area that is very peaceful and serene.
+This area is home to a smaller lake and camping area.
+The lake area is very quiet, peaceful and serene.
 The lake is on private land and not part of the national park.
-There are camping and large group camping events available and hiking around the lake which is approximately 2 miles.
-This area did not really impress, however, it was very quiet, serene and had only a few people milling around.
+There is camping opportunities and large group camping events available.
+The hiking trail that goes around the lake is approximately 2 miles.
+I wasn’t really impressed with Lake Hume area, but it was very quiet and had only a few people milling around.

-It is so exciting when visiting a place for the first time.
-It’s even more exciting when it’s a national park!
-This is another first time visit experience for us at these two beautiful national parks.
-They are full of stunning landscapes, offering lots of interesting history, and impressive plant life (giant trees).
-We recommend visiting these two parks on your next visit to California as they are conveniently located next to each other, so you can explore two parks with one visit.
+It is so exciting to visit someplace new, never before seen.
+It is even more special when you visit a national park.
+I can hardly put into words how truly amazing these two beautiful national parks are.
+They are full of stunning landscapes, interesting history, and impressive plant life (giant trees).
+We recommend visiting these two parks if you are up for adventure.
+One good thing is that they are conveniently located next to each other, so you can explore two parks with one visit.

-To top off our amazing visit to these parks, we were able to enjoy a few stunning sunsets!
+To top off our amazing visit, we were able to enjoy a few stunning sunsets!